ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 import * as flashModule from 'sveltekit-flash-message/client';

 const { form, errors, enhance } = superForm(data.form, {
-  syncFlashMessage: false,
   flashMessage: {
     module: flashModule,
     onError?: ({result, message}) => {
       // Error handling for the flash message
       // - result is the ActionResult
-      // - message is the flash store
+      // - message is the flash store (not the status message store) const errorMessage = result.error.message
+      message.set(/* Your flash message type */);
     }
+  },
+  syncFlashMessage: false
 }
-}
 ```

-Then you have access to the following options:
+Then the following options are available:

 ### syncFlashMessage